kylebevans/twitapi/README.md

 	var err error

 	// API is paginated, so print pages of recent tweets in the last week
-	// that mention "sandwich" until they are all done for ok := true; ok; ok = (tweets.Meta.NextToken != "") {
+	// that mention "tasty sandwich" until they are all done for ok := true; ok; ok = (tweets.Meta.NextToken != "") {

 		tweets, _, err = apiClient.SearchApi.TweetsRecentSearch(ctx, "\"tasty sandwich\"", searchOpts)